-Since I reviewed director Bob Clark’s classic “A Christmas Story” (click here for my review) for the eve of the holiday, I was reminded as I looked back at his career (he also did the raunch-comedy classic “Porky’s” – click here for my review) that he also did “Turk 182!”
+Since I reviewed director Bob Clark’s classic “A Christmas Story” (click here to read it) for the eve of the holiday, I was reminded as I looked back at his career (he also did the raunch-comedy classic “Porky’s” – click here for my review) that he also did “Turk 182!”
 It is a neat little film that no one remembers but is well worth it (no matter what critics said and why audiences didn’t buy tickets at the time).
 I’ll always take endearing in a film and “Turk 182!” is no exception.
 It has a nice plot and some really good low-key acting on display here (you won’t find any manic Robin Williams stuff in “Turk 182!”).
 All in all, you could do much worse than watch this one again (or for the first time if you missed it years ago).
 You’ll have to go a ways to find it – it’s a toughie to locate.
 Well worth it, though.

 (1985; 102 minutes; rated PG-13; directed by Bob Clark and starring Timothy Hutton, Robert Urich, Kim Cattrall and Darren McGavin)